 The First Look Guide

-A first look is an intimate and planned part of the wedding day where the groom and bride see each other for the first time on the wedding day, where they share the only private moment before the wedding day ensues.
+A first look is an intimate and planned part of the wedding day where the couple see each other for the first time on the wedding day, where they share the only private moment before the wedding day ensues.
 A first look is not mandatory, or right for every couple, but highly recommended (especially by me, since I of course am biased and prioritize your photography).
 With over eight years of photographing weddings, I can definitely see the wedding days of couples who choose to do a first look run smoother, more stress free, and enjoy more photographs.
-Couples who choose not to do a first look usually decide based on tradition and fear that the reaction and moment coming down the aisle wont be the same.
+Couples who choose not to do a first look usually decide based on tradition or fear that the reaction and moment coming down the aisle wont be the same.
 The first look and moments coming down the aisle are two very different moments and its amazing when couples get to experience them both.

 Why you should do a first look

 1. It's calming

 Seeing each other before the ceremony takes away all the tension and nerves that have been building up.
 Even for those who don't think they will feel stressed, or are incredibly laid-back, when the day rolls around there is always a little build up of stress (Maybe you forgot to wear your lucky socks).
 The First Look allows you to get out all those jitters, enjoy your partner, and be present in your ceremony.
 Instead of trying to take in every detail while guests are watching your every move walking down the aisle, you've already had time to truly take in your partner on this momentous day, see all the details they are wearing you worked so hard to plan, and find confidence and calmness in one another.